itzahs/CNN-RS/README.md

 # Transfer deep learning for remote sensing datasets: <br/> A comparison study

 This repository contains the jupyter notebooks used for the IGARSS paper: Transfer deep learning for remote sensing datasets:
 A comparison study".
-Two versions are available: one using a batch of 128 and the other one a batch of 64.
+Two versions are available for the RGB classifiction: one using a batch of 128 and the other one a batch of 64.
 All the experiments for RGB images have been conducted in Google  Colab  Pro  with  16GB  GPU  and  25GB  RAM.
+Whereas the classification with all 13 bands was executed onUbuntu 20.04 x64 server with 11GB GPU and 112GB RAM.

 Please take care of the following while using the script:<br/>
 1. The implemented DL architecture is ResNet50. <br/>